iu-parfunc/lvars/haskell/DEVLOG.md

 into "$wloop_".
 Our "insert" inlined but the Data.Set insert did not, requiring us to box the Int on the way off to that library function.

+One immediate difference from the above is that "Par" did not go away in exposing the "ClosedPar" underneath in this one.
+Presumably because this is a loop IN the par monad rather than the IO monad....

     letrec {
       $wloop_scNC :: Int# -> Par Full Any ()
       $wloop_scNC =